Lifestyle

 As this shift continues, it is important to be thoughtful and intentional about your collection’s future.
 Might you one day want to sell your collection?
 And what should be done after you pass?
 Do you want the collection to remain intact?
 Or would you prefer that your heirs decide which cars to sell or keep?
 Whatever you decide, you want to be sure your wishes will be honored.

 Say that you’ve determined to place your car collection in some kind of a structure.
 You can choose a foundation or trust.
+Both methods are forms of tax mitigation, but also ensure that the wishes of your legacy are followed properly.
 Here are two case studies of collectors who made different choices:

 1. Private Operating Foundation